Are you an expat returning to the UK from Dubai...

 PETs are gifts that potentially qualify for an exemption and are made, in general, to either an individual or an absolute trust.

-A potentially exempt transfer will only become chargeable to IHT if the donor fails to survive for seven years from the date of the gift.
+A potentially exempt transfer will only become chargeable to IHT if the donor fails to survive for seven years, and the scope of the estate may now depend on UK residence over the previous 10/20 years rather than solely on domicile.

 In this instance, it is regarded as a failed PET.